Fernandinho (footballer, born May 1985): 2017–22: Sustained domestic success, captaincy, and departure

 With Fernandinho's age becoming an area of concern for the club, Manchester City signed Rodri from Atlético Madrid over the summer.
 Because of the new midfield acquisition, Gündogan's excellent performances as a defensive midfielder at the end of the previous season, and central defender Vincent Kompany's departure, Guardiola planned to use Fernandinho as a back-up central defender throughout the season.
 An injury to first-choice centre-half Aymeric Laporte just 4 weeks into the season, however, meant that the manager had to rely on Fernandinho to lead his defensive line.
 He subsequently started nearly every Premier League match following Laporte's injury, with all of his appearances for the season being in central defence.
 On 28 January 2020, it was announced that he had signed a one-year contract extension with the club.

 On 20 September 2020, Guardiola confirmed that Fernandinho was selected as the club's new captain, following the departure of David Silva.
 On 25 April 2021, Fernandinho lifted his first piece of silverware as Manchester City captain.
 He started the League Cup final, as City won 1–0 against Tottenham Hotspur to win the competition for the fourth year in a row.
 It was the 6th of Fernandinho’s career, making him the competition’s most decorated player.
 On 11 May 2021, local rivals Manchester United were defeated 2–1 by Leicester City, securing City’s fifth Premier league title and seventh First Division title overall.
 This was Fernandinho’s fourth Premier League title and his first as captain.
 On 29 June 2021, Fernandinho once again signed a new one-year deal with the Citizens.

 On 12 February 2022, after an impressive performance against Norwich City, Jamie Redknapp referred to Fernandinho as the “number 1 defensive midfielder the Premier League has ever seen” whilst mentioning that he thought Fernandinho was a better player than the former Arsenal and France midfielder Patrick Vieira, former Manchester United legend Roy Keane and former Chelsea midfielder Claude Makélélé.
 On 9 March, Fernandinho made his 100th Champions League appearance in a 0–0 draw against Sporting CP.

 On 12 April, Fernandinho announced that he would be leaving Manchester City at the end of the season.
+Later that month, on 30 April, his stoppage-time goal in the 4–0 away victory over Leeds United earned him the inaugural Premier League Most Powerful Goal award, with Opta calculating the shot's average speed at 117.6 km/h.

-Return to Athletico Paranaense
+Return to Athletico Paranaense and retirement

 On 28 June 2022, Fernardinho returned to Campeonato Brasileiro Série A club Athletico Paranaense.
+He started in the 2022 Copa Libertadores final, his second continental final with the team, losing 1–0 to Flamengo.
+He also won his second and third Paraná state championship titles with Athletico in 2023 and 2024.

+Fernandinho left Athletico at the expiry of his contract in December 2024.
+On 20 November 2025, he announced his retirement as a professional player.